emcangi/bluejay/README.md

   - `INITIAL_GUESS.jl`, an initial guess for species densities by altitude

 **If modeling a new planet**:
+1. Add a new folder in the model root called `(Planet)-Inputs` (without the parentheses), and a new folder one level up called `Results_(Planet)`.
-1. Add planetary constants to dictionaries in `MODEL_SETUP.jl` for the planet in question.
+2. Add planetary constants to dictionaries in `MODEL_SETUP.jl` for the planet in question.
 If you change any variable names, make sure to Ctrl-F replace them all submodules of Photochemistry.
 Variables to update include: `M_P`, `R_P`, `DH`, `sol_in_sec`, `season_in_sec`, `g`, `SA`, `hygropause_alt`, `zmin`, `zmax`, `Texo/Tsurf/Tmeso` options, and there may be more I've missed but hopefully not.
-2. Use `scale_solar_spectrum.py` (Python, not Julia) to scale the solar min/mean/max spectra to the orbital AU appropriate to your chosen planet.
+3. Use `scale_solar_spectrum.py` (Python, not Julia) to scale the solar min/mean/max spectra to the orbital AU appropriate to your chosen planet.
 If using for exoplanets, please provide your own solar spectrum in final units of photons/s/cm^2/nm.
-3. Run `modify_rxn_spreadsheet` (from the `ReactionNetwork.jl` submodule) at the command line so that enthalpies of reaction will be re-calculated and saved to a new REACTION_NETWORK spreadsheet.
+4. Run `modify_rxn_spreadsheet` (from the `ReactionNetwork.jl` submodule) at the command line so that enthalpies of reaction will be re-calculated and saved to a new REACTION_NETWORK spreadsheet.
 WARNING: If you don't do this, non-thermal escape fluxes will NOT be physical!
-4. Dig into the module and change these deeply buried things:
+5. Dig into the module and change these deeply buried things:
   - `Keddy()` (eddy diffusion profile)
   - Temperature profile: currently handled separately for each planet; make sure to change the call in `MODEL_SETUP.jl` also.
   - Water profile handling
   - `escape_probability()`: This will require new parameters for H and D escape that need to be calculated in a Monte Carlo particle transport model.
 Currently in May 2024 Bethan Gregory is responsible for this.
-5. You will need to generate a new initial guess of the atmosphere and feed it in as (e.g.) `INITIAL_GUESS.h5` You can use any method to do this.
+6. You will need to generate a new initial guess of the atmosphere and feed it in as (e.g.) `INITIAL_GUESS.h5` You can use any method to do this.
 Suggestions include: Set the principal component of the atmosphere (e.g. CO2 on Mars) to be a constant value roughly what it is at the surface, and zero out all other species and let the model build them up; collect numbers from existing published works and use those.

 **If adding new chemical species**:
 This list may be incomplete and will be updated.